streamline-digital/chirp/README.md

 The command line interface is used to configure Chirp.

-With no optional parameters Vhirp will run as an ephemeral process, iterating once over all days to return a summary.
+With no optional parameters Chirp will run as an ephemeral process, iterating once over all days to return a summary.

 ```